Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

-Cards that need a special:
-- Summon
-- TimeLoop
-- Winds of Change

-Other TODOs:
-- When your hand runs out of cards (AKA, when targer has no options), skip to next available targeter.
-If none exist, stay in same targeter.
-- Remove duplication in Page.Run() logic
-- Build the Base Deck correctly
-- Choose factions correctly
-- "Tooth And Claw And Guns" permanantly negates the effect, it should only until the end of the turn.
-Probably make a list of functions that are being held off of a minion.
+Keep in mind:
 - Madness interacts strangely with mass enchant
-- If you try to play a special card with mass enchant, it will discad without effect if it's condition is not met
+- If you try to play a special card with mass enchant, it will discard without effect if it's condition is not met

-Misc Tests:
+Misc Tests to one day write:
 - Test removing Upgrade from a minion
 - Test removing Upgrade from a minion when it's ApplyPower was protected
 - War Raptor can survive Leprachaun
 - Move a war raptor to a base with a different number of war raptors
 - There are two War Raptors on a base, so they are power 4.
 I move one of them to a base with a Cub Scout also at power 4.
 Raptor Restroyed.
 - Tooth and Claw And Guns stops a minions own effect (Oponents war raptor won't gain power)
+- Wildlife preserve discards all other players cards currently on your minions
+- Two allow you to choose

 Event Approach Rules:
 - Events should only be used for logic that: